Generalizing Adam to Manifolds for Efficiently Training Transformers: Numerical Example: the Transformer

 The transformer architecture \cite{vaswani2017attention}, originally conceived for natural language processing tasks, and the vision transformer \cite{dosovitskiy2020image} (used for processing image data) have largely driven advances in these fields in recent years.
 Part of the transformer architecture's allure is that it is a simple and elegant construction that makes the interpretation of the neural network possible, generalizes well to diverse data sets and, perhaps most importantly, its optimization is easily parallelizable which implies good performance on GPUs.

 Despite all of this, caution has to be taken when training a transformer network.
 The original vision transformer paper \cite{dosovitskiy2020image}, for example, relies on techniques such as layer normalization \cite{ba2016layer} and extensive pre-training.
-Here we demonstrate that this is not necessary when optimizing on the Stiefel manifold; a similar study was performed in \cite{kong2022momentum}.
-It has also be shown in \cite{zhang2021orthogonality} that weakly-enforced orthogonality constraints, i.e. orthogonality constraints that are added to the loss function via a hyperparameter, are of advantage when dealing with transformers.
+Here we demonstrate that this is not necessary when optimizing on the Stiefel manifold.
+We also note that constrained optimization on the Stiefel manifold to train a vision transformer was already done in \cite{kong2022momentum}.
+Also, it has be shown in \cite{zhang2021orthogonality} that weakly enforcing orthonormality constraints, i.e. adding terms that penalize violations of orthonormality constraints via a regularizer as shown in \Cref{eq:regularized_loss}, are of advantage when dealing with transformers\footnote{This requires an additional hyperparameter however and this can make training difficult.}.

-The neural networks are trained on the MNIST data set \cite{deng2012mnist}.
-This data set is split into training and test data; the former consist of 60000 labelled $(28\times28)$ images and the test data consist of 10000 labelled $(28\times28)$ images.
-In order to apply the vision transformer the data are split into 16 $(7\times7)$ image patches (similar to what was done in \cite{dosovitskiy2020image}), and these collections of 49-dimensional vectors are directly fed into the transformer.
-The preprocessing steps and the resulting input to the transformer (a $49\times16$ matrix) are shown in \cref{fig:preprocessing}.
-With the terminology used above: $N = 49$.
+We train the neural network on the MNIST data set \cite{deng2012mnist} and the Fashion-MNIST data set \cite{xiao2017fashion}: for both the training data each consist of 60000 labelled $(28\times28)$ images and the test data consist of 10000 labelled $(28\times28)$ images.
+In order to apply the vision transformer, the data are split into 16 $(7\times7)$ image patches (similar to what was done in \cite{dosovitskiy2020image}), and these collections of 49-dimensional vectors are directly fed into the transformer.
+The preprocessing steps and the resulting input to the transformer (a $49\times16$ matrix) are shown in \Cref{fig:preprocessing}.
+With the notation used in \Cref{homogeneous_spaces} we have $N = 49$ and $n = 7$.
+The optimizers have been implemented as part of the \texttt{Julia} library \texttt{GeometricMachineLearning.jl}\footnote{ \url{https://github.com/JuliaGNI/GeometricMachineLearning.jl}.
+For the GPU implementation \texttt{GeometricMachineLearning.jl} uses \texttt{CUDA.jl} \cite{besard2018juliagpu}.} and all the training is done on an NVIDIA Geforce RTX 4090.

-The right part of \cref{fig:preprocessing} shows the transformer architecture.
-At its heart are ``multihead attention layers'' (introduced in \cite{vaswani2017attention}). ``Multihead'' here refers to the fact that the input is processed multiple times, once for each ``head''.
-Taking as input a matrix $I_m\in\mathbb{R}^{49\times16}$ multihead attention performs the following three computations:
+The right part of \Cref{fig:preprocessing} shows the transformer architecture.
+Its most important part are ``multihead attention modules'' (introduced by \cite{vaswani2017attention}).
+Taking as input a matrix $I\in\mathbb{R}^{49\times16}$ (the result of preprocessing an image), a single multihead attention layer performs three computations: